-There is a never-ending flood of hetero films out there, but let’s be real, who wants those?
+There is a never-ending flood of hetero movies out there, but let’s be real, who wants those?
 If your lesbian viewing has felt a little stale since the hype of Carol, you are not alone.
-Thankfully, with streaming services like Netflix and Amazon Prime Video, the playing field just opened up and there is plenty of lesbian films out there on.
+Thankfully, with streaming services like Netflix and Amazon Prime Video, the playing field just opened up and there is plenty of lesbian movies out there on.
 Better still, we have watched them all and are ready to give you a rundown of the best the internet has to offer.
 Cocktails and popcorn, anyone?

 Did someone say bi-sexual, female director?
 FINALLY.
 Available on Netflix, this title might make you super emotional but it’s worth it.
 Chloe Grace Moretz plays Cameron in this throwback to the early 90s which sees a girl get packed off to gay-conversion camp.
 And no, not in a funny way like But I’m A Cheerleader.

-This is one of those films that is almost too relatable?
+This is one of those movies that is almost too relatable?
 The step up from having a crush on a straight girl is having a crush on a straight girl who reciprocates, only to realise she is – yep – straight.
-That is the backbone of this film.
+That is the backbone of this movies.
 It’s cute and indie and hard-hitting at times.
 If you have a soft-spot for a coming-of-age/high school drama, then this is for you.
 Side note: the lead actress, Dylan Gelula, was in Unbreakable Kimmy Schmidt.
 That is where you know her from.
 You’re welcome.

 Isn’t Alia Shawkat just everything?
 Just us?
 Whether or not Alia Shawkat is the love of your life, Duck Butter should be on your watch list.
 The combination of sweet humour and sex scenes that would make your parents faint is an odd but winning success.
 At least for us.
-The characters are interesting and have actual depth, which is actually a huge success in the wider genre of lesbian film.
+The characters are interesting and have actual depth, which is actually a huge success in the wider genre of lesbian movie.

 Arguably the best Rachel McAdams film since Mean Girls, there is something about the scandal that makes this film so addictive – weirdly like Mean Girls, we suppose.